It’s Blooming at These 7 Beautiful Gardens in Victoria, BC!

 Butchart Gardens fireworks

-If you visit in the summer months, don’t miss the spectacular Saturday evening fireworks.
+If you visit these world-renowned Victoria botanical gardens in the summer months, don’t miss the spectacular Saturday evening fireworks.

 Pioneered by Jennie Butchart’s great-grandson, the fireworks show is choreographed to music.

-The Butchart botanical gardens are located in Brentwood Bay on the Saanich Peninsula, about a 30- to 35-minute drive from Victoria.
+The 55-acre Butchart Gardens are located in Brentwood Bay on the Saanich Peninsula, about a 30-minute drive by car from Victoria.

 Need a lift from downtown Victoria?